 But if you want to buy those tutorials here are my recommendation (not mine, btw):

 Before we begin, I have to say that the following post-processing flows are my own.
 I never went to a seminar or buy any of those tutorials.
 Because I’m a cheapass and love free things.
 This tutorial is created based only on my own experience.
-So it’s probably kinda different than how it usually been done.
+So it’s probably kinda different than how it has usually been done.
 Maybe (I never saw another before).

 For this tutorial, I use a simple architecture photo, straightforward architecture photography.
 Not a complicated composition.

 Update: Nik Collection, including Silver Efex Pro 2 software, now has been bought by DxO.
 The software is available HERE.

 Adobe Photoshop Lightroom CC